Sony A7R III Snap Verdict

 If slow motion video is your thing, the A7R III can shoot Full-HD (1920 x 1080) footage at up to 120/100p (NTSC/PAL).

-Video, even 4K, may be recorded internally to one of the two SD cards (one is UHS-II compliant) or externally to via an HDMI connection.
+Video, even 4K, may be recorded internally to one of the two SD cards or externally to via an HDMI connection.
 Disappointingly, only one of the card ports is UHS-II compliant.

 Sony A7R III Key Specifications